 Can I use Hiver with any email provider?

-Hiver works with Google Workspace (Gmail) and Microsoft 365 (Outlook).
-If your team uses another inbox, you can still manage support from Hiver’s dashboard, which gives you one place to assign, track, and automate queries.
+Hiver is email-agnostic.
+It works with Google Workspace (Gmail), Microsoft 365 (Outlook), and other email providers.
+If your team uses a different inbox, you can manage support directly from Hiver’s workspace.
+You still get the same ability to assign, track, and automate queries from one place.

 What kind of support does Hiver offer?